 The choice of wax primarily depends on the air temperature.
 The condition of the snow is also an important indicator.
 The base of the skis or snowboards plays a subordinate role in the choice of wax.
-If the temperatures are very cold, it is advisable to apply a wax for subzero temperatures.
-At higher temperatures, a wax for above-zero temperatures is suitable.
+If temperatures are very cold, it is advisable to apply wax for subzero temperatures.
+At higher temperatures, wax for above-zero temperatures is suitable.
 In general, there are many universal waxes that cover a wide temperature range (both below and above zero degrees) and can be used without problems.
 These temperature ranges are usually indicated on the wax packaging.

 What types of wax are there?